Travel along Hexi Corridor: 4 must-see cultural attractions

 Apart from the Mogao Caves, there are many historic and exquisite Buddhist grottoes along the Hexi Corridor, such as the Yulin Grottoes, the Matisi Grottoes, and the Tiantishan Grottoes.
 However, our next stop isn't these sites, but a "mirage" along our route.

 On the way from Dunhuang to the Yulin Grottoes in Guazhou, you will find the boundless Gobi desert.
-Among the endless yellow sand, two large, modernized sculptures stand tall.
+Among the endless yellow sand, two large, modernised sculptures stand tall.
 One appears like a "city tower", the other like a baby.
 At first glance, they seem to be a mirage, phantasmal and real.

 The sculpture of "Boundless" stands in the sprawling Gobi desert of Guazhou, and appears like a hollow white architectural mirage.
 (Image Source: VCG, Web Image)